rfangit/rfangit.github.io/_posts/2025-05-11-optimal_flow_matching.md

 On the other hand, $t = 1$ appears difficult to approximate since all data points have separated and the softmax is dominated by the closest point, for which there are many candidates.
 The resolution to this paradox is that $\vec{x}$ near $t = 1$ is not random noise, but very close to the training data $\vec{\mu}_j$.
 Therefore our model can use cues present in $\vec{x}$ at this step to make a good guess towards the expected value of the softmax, or direction of flow.

-What these cues are and how the model learns them do not seem explainable from the formula, but rather dependent on features of the data and model architecture.
+What these cues are and how the model learns them do not seem explainable from the algorithm, but rather dependent on features of the data and model architecture.

 ## Generalizations